Join the Enhanced Recovery SIG Live From ASER

 Healthcare Advocate Recognized for Commitment to Anesthesia by Professional Association

-Stephen Smith, a Certified Registered Nurse Anesthetist (CRNA) and resident of Alpharetta, Ga.,
+Stephen Smith, a Certified Registered Nurse Anesthetist (CRNA) and resident of Alpharetta,

-D.C.
+held in Washington, D.C.
 Smith is the 18th recipient of the award.
 Learn more.

 Coming This Week in Building Brydges